saturncloud/Bodo-examples/notebooks/README.md

 # Bodo Examples - Notebooks

-These examples use the bodo libarary in a Jupyter notebook environment using iPyParallel.
+These examples use the Bodo library in a Jupyter notebook environment using iPyParallel.

 [1.
 Chicago Crimes](chicago-crimes.ipynb): An EDA of Chicago crime data